GavrilS/rdb_sandbox/mysql_tutorial/tutorial/basics/joining_tables.md

   SELECT IF(GROUPING(productline), 'All Product Lines', productline) productline, IF(GROUPING(orderYear), 'All Order Years', orderYear) orderYear, SUM(orderValue) totalOrderValue FROM sales GROUP BY productline, orderYear WITH ROLLUP;

-- Subqueries
-  SELECT lastName, firstName FROM employees WHERE officeCode IN ( SELECT officeCode FROM offices WHERE country = 'USA' );
-  SELECT customerNumber, checkNumber, amount FROM payments WHERE amount = (SELECT MAX(amount) from payments);
-  SELECT customerNumber, checkNumber, amount FROM payments WHERE amount > (SELECT AVG(amount) from payments);
-  SELECT customerName FROM customers WHERE customerNumber NOT IN (SELECT DISTINCT customerNumber FROM orders);
-  SELECT MAX(items), MIN(items), FLOOR(AVG(items)) FROM (SELECT
-  orderNumber, COUNT(orderNumber) as items FROM orderdetails GROUP BY orderNumber) AS lineitems;